daf2a/nrp-class-finder/README.md

    - Enter the NRP you want to search for
    - Paste your `PHPSESSID` into the Session ID field
    - Click "Search Classes"
-   - Wait for results to appear
+   - Wait for results to appear (take a while)

 ## Technical Details